Post-graduation work permit

 If you plan to work in a job which requires a medical exam, you cannot start working in that position until you’ve received your work permit with correct conditions, however if you meet the above criteria you can work in other jobs which don’t require a medical exam while you are waiting for your work permit.

-If you have dependents
+if you have dependents

 Be sure to extend your dependent’s documents before they expire.
 There are additional criteria you must meet before you can apply for or extend your spouse/common-law partner’s work permit while on a PGWP, namely you must have at least 3 payslips in a high skilled position (NOC 0, A or B).
 Contact International Student Advising for support.